kaisheng1/hasura-keycloak-nextjs/README.md

 ## Next.js

-The directory `libs/` contains all the configurations & helper methods for Hasura, Keycloak and Apollo Client.
+The directory `libs/` contains all the configurations & helper methods for Hasura, Keycloak and Urql Client.
+You can also use Apollo Client or other graphql clients as you want.